Retail app development: 4 reasons to launch an app for your customers

 Zoftify’s experience: medicine delivery

 Put simply, retail mobile apps can help you increase revenue.
 But there’s more to it — with a good retail app, you can improve the world around you by making your business more inclusive.
-We’ve got plenty of experience in digital retail app development — want to hear a cool story?
+Our digital product development company got plenty of experience in digital retail app development — want to hear a cool story?

 Jack owns a small pharmacy chain in Liverpool.
 He reached out to Zoftify in 2020, when lockdown measures saw his sales drop by 40%.
 Beyond this, he knew he needed a medicine delivery app because: